PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Discussion

-However, despite this substantial burden of the disease, CMD remains profoundly underdiagnosed.
-Approximately 4 million elective coronary angiograms are performed annually in Europe and the United States combined~\cite{bestemir2023angio_rates,berry2018cormica}, representing one of the most common invasive cardiovascular procedures worldwide.
-By contrast, specialized invasive CMD assessments using bolus or continuous thermodilution are performed in only hundreds to a few thousands of patients annually, concentrated in a small number of specialized centers with dedicated expertise~\cite{barbato2014thermodilution}.
-This striking disparity, millions of angiograms versus thousands of functional microvascular assessments, leaves the vast majority of patients without a definitive functional diagnosis.
+However, despite its disease burden, CMD remains deeply underdiagnosed.
+Approximately 4 million coronary angiograms are performed annually in Europe and the United States combined~\cite{bestemirAnalysisCoronaryAngiography2023,fordStratifiedMedicalTherapy2018}, representing one of the most common invasive cardiovascular procedures worldwide.
+By contrast, specialized invasive CMD assessments using bolus or continuous thermodilution are performed in only a few thousands of patients annually, concentrated in a small number of specialized centers with dedicated expertise~\cite{barbatoValidationCoronaryFlow2004}.
+The striking disparity between millions of angiograms and thousands of functional microvascular assessments leaves the vast majority of patients without a definitive functional diagnosis.
 Standard angiography, while providing excellent anatomical resolution of the epicardial vessels, does not provide direct information about microvascular function, perpetuating diagnostic uncertainty in a high-risk population.